Fish Tank pH Levels (An easy guide for fishkeepers)

 pH in a fish tank is the acid or alkaline level in the water.
 The chemical makeup of the water in your aquarium is vital to keep your fish healthy so they can thrive.
 Matching your fish tank’s pH level to what your fish are used to in their natural habitat will create a more comfortable environment for them to live in.

-Fluctuations in a fish tank’s pH level can be caused by decaying fish food, fish waste, and decaying plant matter, which is why it is important to cycle your aquarium before adding fish, as fishless cycling will reduce fluctuations.
+Fluctuations in a fish tank’s pH level can be caused by decaying fish food, fish waste, and decaying plant matter.
+It is important to cycle your aquarium before adding fish, as fishless cycling will reduce fluctuations.

 The pH level will fluctuate to some degree both in the wild and in freshwater aquariums.
-Most fish are used to small fluctuations, but more significant changes can be devastating to the health of your fish, your plants, and the overall biological health and ecosystem of your aquarium.
+Most fish are used to small fluctuations, but more significant changes can be devastating to the health of your fish, your plants, and your aquarium’s overall biological health and ecosystem.

 pH stands for “Pondus Hydrogenii,” which is Latin for the “weight of hydrogen” however, most people believe that pH stands for “Power of Hydrogen” or “Potential of Hydrogen,” and these terms have become more commonly used.
 Either way, the “H” is capitalized because hydrogen is an element on the periodic table written as “H.”